If you’re wondering what to serve with your carbonara, you’ve come to the right place.

-The best side dishes to serve with carbonara are bruschetta, scallops, mushrooms, and parmesan chips.
+The best side dishes to serve with carbonara are bruschetta, scallops, sauteed mushrooms, and parmesan chips.
 Try spinach, stuffed tomatoes, grilled zucchini, or veggie tart for healthier options.
-You can also serve Ceaser salad, roasted salmon, Mediterranean chicken, focaccia, or cauliflower bites.
+You can also serve Caesar salad, roasted salmon, Mediterranean chicken, focaccia, or cauliflower bites.

 Ready?
 Let’s jump right in.

-Keep it simple and delicious with a plate of bruschetta.
+Keep things simple and delicious with a plate of bruschetta.